Registered Agent Service and Solutions

 - Follow our step-by-step Corporate Veil checklist to keep your corporate veil strong and qualify for the guarantee.

 - If your company is sued and you are found to be liable, we will reimburse legal defense fees up to $50,000 (so long as you have followed the Corporate Veil checklist).

 How much are Registered Agent fees?

 On an ongoing basis, you will pay an annual fee for our Registered Agent service.
-Our annual fee is $235 per year with multiple year discount options.
+Our annual fee is $235 per year.

-If your company is already formed with the state, we will waive our service fee to file a change of agent to The Company Corporation.
+If your company is already formed with the state, we will waive our service fee to file a change of agent to incorporate.com.
 You simply pay state fees and a $235 fee for registered agent service.Back to Top

 Registered Agent Service Request